aome510/spotify-player/README.md

 ## Introduction

 - `spotify-player` is a fast, easy to use, and [configurable](https://github.com/aome510/spotify-player/blob/master/doc/config.md) Spotify player.
 - `spotify-player` is designed to be a player, not a fully-fledged Spotify clone, so it does not aim to support all possible Spotify features.
-Its main goal is to provide a quick and intuitive way to control the current playback using [commands](#commands).
+Its main goal is to provide a quick and intuitive way to control music using [commands](#commands).
 - `spotify-player` is built on top of [tui](https://github.com/fdehau/tui-rs), [rspotify](https://github.com/ramsayleung/rspotify), and [librespot](https://github.com/librespot-org/librespot) libraries.
 It's inspired by [spotify-tui](https://github.com/Rigellute/spotify-tui) and [ncspot](https://github.com/hrkfdn/ncspot).
-- `spotify-player` can be used as either a remote player to control a running Spotify client or a [local player](#streaming) with integrated Spotify client.
+- `spotify-player` can be used as either a remote player to control a running Spotify client or a [local player](#streaming) with an integrated Spotify client.
 On startup, the application will connect to the currently running Spotify client.
 If not exist such client, user will need to use [Spotify connect](#spotify-connect) to connect to an available client.

+### Requirements

+User will need to have a Spotify Premium account to use all application's supported features.

 ### Spotify Connect